Wolverine971/9takes/src/blog/people/lifestyle-influencers/Kylie-Jenner.md

           "@type": "Question",
           "acceptedAnswer": {
             "@type": "Answer",
-            "text": "Kylie Jenner showcases many attributes associated with Enneagram Type 9.
+            "text": "Kylie Jenner showcases many attributes associated with Enneagram type 9.
 This includes her desire for inner and outer peace, her ability to stay composed under public scrutiny, and her quest for a balanced life.
 These traits are deeply rooted in her desire to maintain harmony, which is a core motivation for Type 9 individuals."
           },
-          "name": "Why is Kylie Jenner considered an Enneagram Type 9?"
+          "name": "Why is Kylie Jenner considered an Enneagram type 9?"
         },
         {
           "@type": "Question",